-The relief pressure settings on the Boom Truck are very important for the following reasons:

-- 1. They protect the pump from being overpressured by allowing oil above the main relief setting to be vented to the tank.
-If this does not happen on a fixed displacement system, it could cause serious damage to hoses, pumps, and other components in the system. - 2.
-They prevent the unit from being overloaded and damaging components as the pressure setting is based on the requirement to perform within the load chart.
+The relief pressure settings in any hydraulic system are very important.
+They protect the system components from being overpressured by allowing oil above the main relief setting to be vented to the tank.
+If this does not happen on a fixed displacement system, it could cause serious damage to hoses, pumps, and other components in the system.

-The chart below summarizes the valves used on the Boom Truck by function and configuration.
-It also gives the rated operating pressures required for the boom, swing, and winch system.
+The chart below summarizes the valves used by function and configuration.
+It also gives the rated operating pressures.
 All pressures are +/- 50 psi.